-- 1. Choose the Page Layout button in the toolbar The Page Layout toolbar appears. - 2.
-Choose Add Section
+- 1. Choose the Page Layout button in the toolbar The Page Layout toolbar appears.

+- The Page Layout toolbar appea

+- 2. Choose Add Section

 The new section appears below your current content, with the boundaries of the section(s) indicated by dotted lines (the dotted lines aren't visible when you view the page).